thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 ### slide Next Steps

-To check your knowledge, click the link on the bottom of this course's page and complete the short quiz.
+In the following testing courses, we will introduce tools for validating your puppet code and performing unit and acceptance tests.
+To check your knowledge of the information in this course, click the link on the bottom of this course's page and complete the short quiz.
 There is also a link to additional learning resources.

 ### slide Thank you